serverlessworkflow/specification/specification.md

 </details>

 Defines the states retry policy (strategy).
-This is an explicity definition and can be reused across multiple defined workflow state errors.
+This is an explicit definition and can be reused across multiple defined workflow state errors.

 The `name` property specifies the unique name of the retry definition (strategy).
 This unique name